4 Simple Habits to Help Maintain Your Minimalist Lifestyle

 Shopping for the sake of entertainment, novelty, or on a whim is another habit that needs to stop.
 Nothing derails your decluttering efforts (and your budget) more quickly than impulse buys.

 Remember it takes a while to change a habit.
 I still have to avoid certain stores unless I have a specific reason to shop there, and then I bring only so much cash and no credit cards.
-I can browse and enjoy all of the pretty merchandise as long as I remind myself that I already have plenty and I don't need to own everything that catches my eye (Yep, I sound like I'm 3 years old).
+I can browse and enjoy all of the pretty merchandise as long as I remind myself that I already have plenty and I don't need to own everything that catches my eye.
+(Yep, I sound like I'm three years old.)

-4. Remember it's a lot easier to keep up than to catch up.
+4. It's a lot easier to keep up than to catch up.

 Develop routines for doing household chores, since piles grow when chores are neglected.
 It really takes just a couple of minutes to sort through the mail every day.
 The longer you wait, the bigger the pile gets and the more you dread the job.
 The same goes for doing dishes or laundry.

 Do you put off a chore because you hate doing it?
 Try timing it.
 It may not take as long as you think, and once you realize that, it will be easier to make yourself do it.
 Or trade a chore you dislike with another household member's least favorite chore.
 My husband vacuums and empties the dishwasher for me, and I never ask him to dust or fold the laundry.

 Create daily habits for yourself and your kids.
 Be specific about what you want them to do, such as

 - "Make your bed." (at least pull up bedclothes neatly and put the pillow at the head)

 - "Put clean clothes away and dirty ones in the hamper."

 - "Hang up your towel."